plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 ## Success Metrics

-1. We expect to see an upswing in the number of hotspots operating in the country as well as data usage towards what it was pre Nov 17.
+1. Network Coverage: improved network coverage in the region measured by monitoring the number of new gateways deployed in the region, as well as the number of devices connecting to the network.
+An increase in these numbers would indicate a successful selection of the channel plan and improved network coverage.
+2. Device Compatibility: increased device compatibility measured by monitoring the number of devices that are now able to connect to the network following the selection of the channel plan.
+An increase in the number of compatible devices would indicate a successful selection of the channel plan and increased device compatibility.
+3. Adoption Rate: monitoring the adoption rate of the network in the region by tracking the number of new users and applications developed on the network following the selection of the channel plan.
+An increase in the adoption rate would indicate a successful selection of the channel plan and increased adoption of the network by businesses and organisations in the region.
+4. Improved Service Quality: monitoring the quality of service provided by the network by tracking the number of network failures or disruptions following the selection of the channel plan.
+A reduction in these failures or disruptions would indicate a successful selection of the channel plan and improved service quality for users of the network.
-2. We expect a restoration in confidence in the Helium governance process and towards Helium as a whole.
+5. We expect a restoration in confidence in the Helium governance process and towards Helium as a whole.
-3. We expect that aligning with the current and emerging public operators who all run on AU915 as the preferred frequency plan for the country, will see some REAL opportunities for roaming.
+6. We expect that aligning with the current and emerging public operators who all run on AU915 as the preferred frequency plan for the country, will see some REAL opportunities for roaming.
-4. We expect that by remaining on the preferred frequency plan we will not only retain gateways and sensors that are or will continue to move to other networks be able to remain on the Helium platform, rather than be lost to the network, we also have the opportunity to attract operators who come into other networks to also participate in the Helium ecosystem with their gateways and sensors.
+7. We expect that by remaining on the preferred frequency plan we will not only retain gateways and sensors that are or will continue to move to other networks be able to remain on the Helium platform, rather than be lost to the network, we also have the opportunity to attract operators who come into other networks to also participate in the Helium ecosystem with their gateways and sensors.